 INTEREST EXPENSE.
-Interest expense consists of interest on our long-term debt and capital lease obligations.
+Interest expense consists of interest on our long-term debt, capital leases and other long-term obligations.

 OTHER INCOME (EXPENSE).
 Other income (expense) reflects our share of income and losses related to our equity investment in ASIC Design Services, Inc. (ADS) and the gain on the disposal of fixed assets.